from aviary.core.aviary_problem import AviaryProblem, reload_aviary_problem

 Running Off-Design Missions in the Same Script#

 It is fairly simple to run the initial aircraft sizing and all desired off-design missions in the same script.
 The following script runs the inital design problem - it is almost identical to the simple mission example, but in this case we modify the target range to be longer.
-This is done so when run the aircraft on a shorter range off-design mission later there is a more obvious change in takeoff gross mass and mission fuel burn.
+This is done so when we run the aircraft on a shorter range off-design mission later there is a more obvious change in takeoff gross mass and mission fuel burn.
 We also save the AviaryProblem object returned by the run_aviary function call.
 We will use this later to run our off-design missions.

 import aviary.api as av